 INTRODUCTION

-Water is the source of life, our existence, and our civilization depends to a great extent on the presence of good quality water [1].
-Today, about 232 million inhabitants in 26 countries live in water scarcity, mainly in the African and Middle Eastern countries, but also in the Netherlands, Belgium and Hungary [2,3].
-Several cities around the world are struggling with water crisis.
+Water is the source of life, our existence, and our civilization depends to a great extent on the presence of good quality water.
+1 Today, about 232 million inhabitants in 26 countries live in water scarcity, mainly in the African and Middle Eastern countries, but also in the Netherlands, Belgium and Hungary.
+2,3 Several cities around the world are struggling with water crisis.
 For instance, the population of Cape Town can use 50 liters of water per day.
 A similar albeit somewhat less urgent problem faces Mexico and Melbourne as well.
 According to an article in The New York Times, Jakarta has become so dry that the city is sinking due to the extraction of the huge amount of groundwater.
-In Brazil's most populous city (São Paulo), water was pumped out of sludge in 2015, since it was enough only for 20 days for the population [4–6].
-Humanity has used materials since ancient times that are capable of staining other materials, initially working with natural colors of animal and vegetable origin.
+In Brazil's most populous city (São Paulo), water was pumped out of sludge in 2015, since it was enough only for 20 days for the population.
+4–6 Humanity has used materials since ancient times that are capable of staining other materials, initially working with natural colors of animal and vegetable origin.
 Modern industries, however, use synthetic dyes instead.
 Remazol Brilliant Violet-5R (RBV-5R), one of the most important dyes in the textile industry, is an organic dye that can be classified as reactive dye, as well as azo dye.
-Reactive dyes are typically anionic in nature, highly soluble in water, and resistant to light [7].
-RBV-5R is often used as a starting material in the manufacturing process of polymer dyes [8].
-In residual industrial wastewater, reactive dyes are highly toxic, characterized by a high chemical and biological oxygen demand, by high, suspended solids and strong, vivid colors [9].
-When RBV-5R enters the aquatic environment, not least because of its Cu2+ content, it can be toxic to aquatic life because it prevents photosynthesis by blocking the entry of light into deeper layers.
+Reactive dyes are typically anionic in nature, highly soluble in water, and resistant to light.
+7 RBV-5R is often used as a starting material in the manufacturing process of polymer dyes.
+8 In residual industrial wastewater, reactive dyes are highly toxic, characterized by a high chemical and biological oxygen demand, by high, suspended solids and strong, vivid colors.
+9 When RBV-5R enters the aquatic environment, not least because of its Cu2+ content, it can be toxic to aquatic life because it prevents photosynthesis by blocking the entry of light into deeper layers.

 The adsorption processes have been widely researched in the context of water pollution and several alternative biosorbents have been tested for efficacy.
-These biosorbents can be household or industrial wastes: orange- and banana peel [10], tea/coffee filter [11,12], grape-, potato- and apple peel [13], dead and dried mushrooms [14,15], sawdust [16], bentonite [17–19], clay [20].
+These biosorbents can be household or industrial wastes: orange- and banana peel 10, tea/coffee filter 11,12, grape-, potato- and apple peel 13, dead and dried mushrooms 14,15, sawdust 16, bentonite 17–19, clay.
+20

 Eggshells from household waste can also be used as an adsorbent.
 The eggshell is a porous, uneven, granular structure with high surface area.
 It contains approximately 17,000 pores.
-95-97% of the eggshell is made up of calcium carbonate (CaCO3), calcite crystals and fewer organic materials such as proteins, fats and sugars [21,22].
-Eggshell as an adsorbent can be used to remove many organic and inorganic substances: heavy metals [23,24], phenols [25], cyanide [26], drug residues [27], dyes [28–30].
+95-97% of the eggshell is made up of calcium carbonate (CaCO3), calcite crystals and fewer organic materials such as proteins, fats and sugars.
+21,22 Eggshell as an adsorbent can be used to remove many organic and inorganic substances: heavy metals 23,24, phenols 25, cyanide 26, drug residues 27, dyes.
+28–30

 The aim of this study is to investigate the removal of Remazol Brilliant Violet-5R dye from aqueous solutions using calcined chicken (Gallus Gallus domesticus) eggshell household waste as biosorbent.
 This study covers a niche by focusing more specifically on the elemental analysis of the biosorbent material before and after adsorption (with EDX, Raman and FTIR analyses), calculating the biosorbents' bioconcentration factor and studying the morphological changes of the adsorbent using SEM images.
-The research compares the efficiency of untreated, calcined and alginate embedded eggshell.
 Calcined eggshell was also characterized by thermogravimetric, BET surface methods.

 Materials and methods